-Tuition costs for fall 2020 are not differentiated based on the mode of instruction.
+Tuition costs are not differentiated based on the mode of instruction.
 Courses offered remotely are of the same rigor and quality, taught by the same outstanding UMass Dartmouth faculty.
 The cost to provide instruction does not change based on the mode of instruction.
 In some cases, the cost of providing remote instruction is higher than in person because of the technological resources required.
 Students are provided the same resources and support services, such as the Academic Resource Center and academic advising, tutoring, library, language labs, writing, and technology supports regardless of modality.

 Financial aid awards are posted on a student’s COIN account.
 Students should monitor their COIN “To Do” list to make sure all required tasks are completed.
 Students experiencing financial hardship should contact Financial Aid Services.